What does PMOYS mean? Teen Texting Codes Every Parent Should Know

 When must parents worry?

 But digital teenspeak is not all fun and games.
 Adolescents often use coded language to communicate amongst peers behind their parents’ understanding.
 Such words can often offer hints at indulgence in forbidden or even dangerous activities.
-Some specific sexual codes that a parent should know are:

 • 53X = Sex